jeanc18rlos/dental-vip-cms/src/pages/en/specialties/general-dentistry.md

         may be necessary, which can range between 2 and 4 times a year.
 A typical case is that of those patients who suffer from gingivitis or chronic periodontitis, and who usually require permanent periodontal support therapy.</p>\n"
-    - question: Why are several x-rays necessary to make a good Oral Diagnosis?
+    - question: Why are several X-rays necessary to make a good Oral Diagnosis?
       answer: "<p>Because they expose details that are not accessible to the human eye.
 Only through radiological images we will can detect the very frequent proximal caries <em>(those that form on the contact surfaces of the teeth)</em>,